JWJW Study

 How to Study 1 Peter with JW Study

-JW Study is a free Bible reading tracker built for Jehovah's Witnesses.
-Track your progress through all 5 chapters of 1 Peter in the New World Translation, mark completed chapters, take personal study notes, and build a consistent daily Bible reading habit.
+Track your progress through all 5 chapters of 1 Peter in the New World Translation, mark completed chapters as you read, save personal notes on key passages, and build a consistent daily Bible reading habit.
 Use it alongside JW Library and the publications available at wol.jw.org to deepen your understanding of Jehovah's Word.

 Reading Plans That Include 1 Peter